davidfstein/blaster/ReadMe.md

 # Env File Arguments
 1. build_db:
-..options: true or false
+  - options: true or false
-..whether or not to build a blast db.
+  - whether or not to build a blast db.
 If you have a prebuilt db, set to false
 2. reference_fasta:
-..path to the fasta file containing the reference assembly ..can leave blank if not building a db
+  - path to the fasta file containing the reference assembly
+  - can leave blank if not building a db
 3. blast_db_name:
-..the name of the blast database against which to search ..can leave blank if not building a db
+  - the name of the blast database against which to search
+  - can leave blank if not building a db

 # Perform a local blast search
 ```